Skip to main content

 1. High Heat Output

-Oil burns hotter than natural gas, meaning oil furnaces can heat a home faster and maintain higher temperatures more easily during extreme cold snaps.
+Oil burns hotter than natural gas, meaning oil furnaces can heat a home much faster and maintain higher baseline temperatures more easily during extreme cold snaps.

 2. Energy Efficiency

-Innovation in heating technology means modern oil furnaces are more efficient than ever.
-Models like the Bryant Preferred™ Series feature variable-speed technology and high AFUE (Annual Fuel Utilization Efficiency) ratings.
-A high AFUE means more of your fuel is converted into usable heat, helping you optimize energy usage and potentially lower utility bills.
+Innovation in modern heating technology means today's oil furnaces are more efficient than ever.
+Based on industry benchmarks, models like the Bryant Preferred™ Series feature variable-speed technology and high AFUE (Annual Fuel Utilization Efficiency) ratings.
+A high AFUE means more of your fuel is converted directly into usable heat, helping you optimize energy usage and potentially lower heating bills over time.

 3. Independence and Availability